quinscape/automaton-template/README.md

 The `automatontemplate.backup` files contains a custom-format database dump like this.

+There is one user defined called "admin" with password "admin".

 ## Example App

 The project contains one app called "myapp" with a default process "myapp" that implements